-I, like millions of others, sat down last Monday evening to watch Mary Berry and her Foolproof recipes.
+I, like millions of others, sat down last Monday evening to watch the wonderful Mary Berry and her Foolproof recipes.
 I will be the first to admit that I am completely biased but I did think the garden was the best bit of the whole programme.
 It looked stunningly beautiful and the spirit of the place was somehow captured.

 Eating the garden